 Introduction

-This document specifies a functional architecture for service enabler architecture layer (SEAL) over 3GPP networks to support vertical industry applications (e.g. V2X applications).
+This document specifies a functional architecture for service enabler architecture layer (SEAL) over 3GPP networks to support vertical applications (e.g. V2X applications).
 This functional architecture will include common application plane and signalling plane entities.
-A set of common services (e.g. group management, configuration management, location management) specified in this document can be shared across vertical industry applications.
+A set of common services (e.g. group management, configuration management, location management) specified in this document can be shared across vertical applications.

-The SEAL functional architecture takes into consideration the existing common capabilities in stage 2 work within 3GPP TS 23.379 [2], 3GPP TS 23.280 [3], 3GPP TS 23.281 [4], 3GPP TS 23.282 [5] and 3GPP TS 23.286 [6].
+The SEAL functional architecture takes into consideration the common capabilities to support mission critical and other vertical applications.

 1 Scope

-The present document specifies the functional architecture for service enabler architecture layer (SEAL) and the procedures, information flows and APIs for each service within SEAL in order to support vertical industry applications over the 3GPP system.
-The present document is applicable to vertical industry applications using E-UTRAN or NR access based on the EPC or 5GS architecture defined in 3GPP TS 23.401 [8] and 3GPP TS 23.501 [9].
-To ensure efficient use and deployment of vertical industry applications over 3GPP systems this specification for SEAL services includes the group management, configuration management, location management, identity management and key management.
+The present document specifies the functional architecture for service enabler architecture layer (SEAL) and the procedures, information flows and APIs for each service within SEAL in order to support vertical applications over the 3GPP system.
+The present document is applicable to vertical applications using E-UTRAN or NR access based on the EPC or 5GS architecture defined in 3GPP TS 23.401 [9] and 3GPP TS 23.501 [10].
+To ensure efficient use and deployment of vertical applications over 3GPP systems this specification for SEAL services includes the group management, configuration management, location management, identity management, key management and network resource management.

-Editor's Note: The exact list of SEAL services to be updated at the end of TS development.

 2 References

 The following documents contain provisions which, through reference in this text, constitute provisions of the present document.